 During the first quarter of each year, we receive a tax benefit upon the vesting of restricted stock and the conversion of restricted stock units to common stock based on the fair value of the shares.
 The amount by which this tax benefit exceeds the grant-date fair value that was recognized as stock-based compensation expense is referred to as an excess tax benefit.
-Excess tax benefits are recognized in provision (benefit) for income taxes and reduce (increase) our effective income tax rate.
-The impact of excess tax benefits on the effective income tax rate decreased in magnitude from 2019 to 2020 primarily due to a decrease in the number of restricted stock units that were converted to common stock due to the timing of long-term stock award grants.
+Excess tax benefits are recognized in provision for income taxes and reduce our effective income tax rate.
+The impact of excess tax benefits on our effective income tax rate increased in magnitude from 2019 to 2020 primarily due to a decrease in pre-tax income, partially offset by a decrease in the number of restricted stock units that were converted to common stock due to the timing of long-term stock award grants.